tensorflow/tensorflow/tensorflow/g3doc/get_started/basic_usage.md

 To fetch the outputs of operations, execute the graph with a `run()` call on the `Session` object and pass in the tensors to retrieve.
-In the previous example we fetched the single node `var`, but you can also fetch multiple
+In the previous example we fetched the single node `state`, but you can also fetch multiple
 tensors:

 ```python